INTERNATIONAL PEDIATRIC EMERGENCY MEDICINE ELECTIVE

 ● Sessions occur daily from Monday to Friday, 9 AM to 5 PM

-● There will be several planned social events.
+● There are planned teambuilding and group social events.

 ● There are mandatory weekday evening and weekend pediatric emergency medicine shifts (approximately 3-4 shifts for each student in total).